probprog/anglican/code/doc/devel.md

 the implementations.

-Although not required, a convenient function for implementing an inference algorithm is `embang.inference/exec`.
+Although not required, a convenient function for implementing an inference algorithm is `anglican.inference/exec`.
 This function runs the probabilistic program until a so-called checkpoint, a point in execution that requires intervention of the inference algorithm.
 There are three types of checkpoints:

-    embang.trap.sample
+    anglican.trap.sample
-	embang.trap.observe
+	anglican.trap.observe
-	embang.trap.result
+	anglican.trap.result

 corresponding to `sample` and `observe` probabilistic forms, as well as to returning the final result of a program execution, which encapsulates, among other things, the list of predicts and the log weight of the sample.
-The multimethod `embang.inference/checkpoint` should be used together with `exec`.
-Default implementations of the multimethod for each type of checkpoint are provided by the `embang.inference` namespace, and correspond to actions performed during importance sampling.
+The multimethod `anglican.inference/checkpoint` should be used together with `exec`.
+Default implementations of the multimethod for each type of checkpoint are provided by the `anglican.inference` namespace, and correspond to actions performed during importance sampling.